How to have sex outside—plus, the best positions for outdoor fun

 - (opens in new tab)

 Ever considered embracing the fresh air and having sex outdoors?
 You’re not alone.
 According to Google, searches for alfresco sex jumped to new heights in 2020, particularly in May.
 Perhaps the arrival of spring elicits new feelings of friskiness, but it’s worth noting that people enjoy having sex outside for many different reasons.

-If you're already tried all the best vibrators, experimented with bondage or indulged in your sexual fantasies, sex outdoors could be a new and exciting twist to your sex life—and sex outside could do the trick.
+If you're already tried all the best vibrators, experimented with bondage for beginners or indulged in your sexual fantasies, sex outdoors could be a new and exciting twist to your sex life—and sex outside could do the trick.
 For some, the risk of being caught is the biggest pull.
 For others, sex outside could simply be a more logistically sound option than hooking up at home where privacy might be a luxury.
 But, for many, it's a fun new way to mix up their sex life.

 “Fresh air and sunshine make us feel great, so it’s easy to see how a walk in the park could turn into a romp in the bushes,” says Renèe, a sex expert at Sh!
 Women’s Store.
 “The thrill of getting caught adds an extra frizz, and if you’re a person with an adventurous streak, outdoor sex might be on your sexual bucket list.
 For most couples, though, it’s a case of getting carried away.”